byeung18/machine-learning/README.md

 # machine-learning
 Implementing and training models using Python

-/final/code:
-Implement KNN, SVM, softmaxClassifier, CNN and neural net models from scratch
+/final/code: Implement KNN, SVM, softmaxClassifier, CNN and neural net models from scratch and search for best hyperparameters